Copyright © 2016

 "Yes lad, I know it is.
 Good night."

-"Good night Mister Sharpe."
+"Good night Mister Grey."
 Thomas went inside to tell the boys about the march in the morning.
 When he told them all about the Officers Mess and the Wager they all clapped their hands and laughed.
 They all said they would do better than their best for him in the morning.

 At 7am Thomas and his nine boys; Estaban and the two brothers Sergio and Thomasino, along with the six Cadets; were lined up with full packs and their muskets as they waited for the young Officer and his men to arrive.
 They had all now dressed in their usual Spanish clothes in which they were far more comfortable; Thomas had his rifle over his shoulder as he waited.